IT Careers

 CA

-4 Salary Considerations for Help Desk Analyst
+4 Salary Considerations for Help Desk Analysts

 If you’re looking for work as a help desk analyst, make sure you do everything you can to improve your odds of getting a good salary.
 As the above chart shows, where you work can affect your salary.
-But there are other factors that affect the outcome much more: experience, training, certification, and what industry you work in.

-Experience Requirements for Help Desk Analyst
+Experience Requirements for Help Desk Analysts

-Because help desk analysts spend at least as much time dealing with clients and customers as they do fixing technology, most companies expect demonstrated written and oral communication skills.
+Because help desk analysts spend at least as much time dealing with clients and customers as they do fixing technology, most companies expect strong written and oral communication skills.
 You’ll also want to have a sense of how to diagnose a problem quickly and make good notes about the problem.

 4 Customer Support Tools You'll Need to Know